-Carefully prise the steering wheel cover from the hub of the wheel without chipping the material or the paintwork
+Carefully prise the steering wheel cover from the hub of the wheel without chipping the material or the paintwork.

 Unscrew the steering wheel nut and mark the wheel hub and column to ensure replacement in the original position.
-Pull off the wheel with a suitable tool.
+Pull off the wheel with service tool 18G310.